Certificates of Insurance or Proof of Insurance

 If you finance a car, the lender will require collision and comprehensive coverage and request an insurance certificate to prove you have the vehicle protected to the right level.

 Contractors require proof of insurance to protect themselves in the event of something going wrong during a project.
 It gives the customer the peace of mind that the business is covered and that they are protected.
 Savvy shoppers will often make this request when shopping quotes and proposals for renovations and other major projects.
-If you are a business owner with clients of this nature, it's a good idea to have it on hand before asking for it or even submitting it alongside other documents when bidding for a job.
+If you are a business owner with clients of this nature, it's a good idea to have the insurance certificate on hand before asking for it or even submitting it alongside other documents when bidding for a job.

 A company with external contractors working on their project should obtain an insurance certificate from each contractor to ensure it is up to date before they are allowed to start to protect their financial interest.